 Well, it’s time again to do one of my favorite things: Write up a post on making a final debt payment.
 I did one for when I finally paid off my last credit card here and now I can do one for my Nelnet Student Loan.
-(I’m talking strictly the steps needed to take to pay off the loan.
-If you want to know How to Pay off debt, check out this post)
+(I’m talking strictly about the steps needed to take to pay off the loan.
+If you want to know how to pay off debt, check out this post.)

 This loan and I have kind of had a rough history.
-When I first had to start paying back my student loans, I thought I only had 2, and didn’t know about this one until I got a missed payment note in the mail.
+When I first had to start paying back my student loans, I thought I only had 2 and didn’t know about this one until I got a missed payment note in the mail.
 Whoops!
 I remembered taking it out, but I had figured that it had been lumped in with my other loans.
-Unfortunately it wasn’t, and that is one thing that really bothers me about student loans.
-Many students have payee’s coming out their hind parts, and consolidation isnt always the right move.
+Unfortunately, it wasn’t, and that is one thing that really bothers me about Nelnet student loans.
+Many students have payee’s coming out of their hind parts, and consolidation isn’t always the right move.
 It wasn’t for me because I was planning on paying them off in a few years, and once I did that, it wouldn’t matter.
-I also had some very low interest rates on my student debt, and some were subsidized as well.
+I also had some very low-interest rates on my student debt, and some were subsidized as well.
 I would rather just pay 1 person, but that’s just me.

-First, you need to log in to your nelnet account.
+First, you need to log in to your Nelnet Student Loan account.
 You should already know how to do this if you’ve been making payments to your loan thus far.
-Once you’re logged in, go to the My account tab, and you should see this:
+Once you’re logged in, go to the My Account tab, and you should see this:

-So, I can happily say that I submitted the online payment on 10.21, and it has cleared the bank.
-Since this is the first student loan that I’ve ever paid off (but not the last, rrrrgh) I was curious as to what would happen next.
+So, I can happily say that I submitted the online payment on 10.21, and it cleared the bank.
+Since this is the first Nelnet student loan that I’ve ever paid off (but not the last!)
+I was curious as to what would happen next.
 Would I get a letter from the servicer saying that it has been paid off?
-(Not sure, but I don’t think so) Would my credit report score improve? (not sure on that either) Would I have not sent the right amount and owe them something ridiculous like 32 cents? (not at all).
-After the payment clearing the account, here’s what my “My Account” section looks like:
+(Not sure, but I don’t think so) Would my credit report score improve?
+(Don’t know about that, either.)
+Would I have not sent the right amount and owe them something ridiculous like .32 cents?
+(Not at all.)
+After the payment clears the account, here’s what my “My Account” section looks like:

-There is the process to pay off your student loans.
+There is a process to pay off your Nelnet Student loans.
 Make sure to keep your focus and you’ll be here in no time!
 Good luck, and if you have any questions, contact me or leave them in the comments.
 I’d be happy to answer them.